-that or not that Ø C specifies the clause type; that indicates a declarative clause.
+that or not that

+C specifies the clause type; that indicates a declarative clause.
 Why then are both of these good?

-Where does that leave us?
-Jack claimed that Jill fell.)
-Jack claimed Jill fell Jack claimed Jill fell.
-Claim only takes declarative complements.
-In French, Spanish, probably most other languages you don't have the option to leave out the C. lill fell is declarative.
-J'ai dit qu' elle était malade Clause type is a feature of C. İ've said that she was ill Thus: There is a declarative C. 'I said that she was ill' You just can't hear it.
-4) l'ai dit elle était malade Claim doesn't embed interrogatives.
-English has two declarative complementizers.
-One is that, one is Ø. In 5) Jack claimed if Jill fell. most cases, either one works equally well.
-So Jill fell is declarative in Jack claimed Jill fell.
+- ) Jack claimed that Jill fell.

+- Jack claimed Jill fell.

+- In French, Spanish, probably most other languages you don't have the option to leave out the C.

+- J'ai dit qu' elle était malade l've said that she was ill 'I said that she was ill'

+- 4) \J'ai dit elle était malade

+- Claim doesn't embed interrogatives.

+- 5) \Jack claimed if Jill fell.

+- So Jill fell is declarative in Jack claimed Jill fell.